 No, you can renew online, in person or by calling 800-227-2754.

 A: Yes.
-The Adult EZ Access Fast Tracks Passes are available to Utah residents through the season.
+The Adult EZ Access Fast Tracks Passes will be available to Utah residents through the seaso (pricing will be available late summer/early fall).
 The EZ Access Fast Tracks Pass provides 10 days of direct to lift skiing or riding along with free Fast Tracks Pass.

 Q: Can I add options after I purchase my season pass?